thedaviddias/thedaviddias/README.md

 </p>

-- 🔭 I’m currently working on the v2 of the [Front-End Checklist](https://frontendchecklist.io/), [HTMLHint](https://github.com/htmlhint/HTMLHint) and my new blog with GatsbyJS
+- 🔭 I’m currently working on the v2 of the [Front-End Checklist](https://frontendchecklist.io/), some improvements on [HTMLHint](https://github.com/htmlhint/HTMLHint) and my new blog using GatsbyJS.

-📫 Reach me on at [@thedaviddias](https://twitter.com/thedaviddias)!
+- 📫 Reach me on at [@thedaviddias](https://twitter.com/thedaviddias)!